dekuNukem/STM32_tutorials/000_intro_blinkLED/README.md

 In this lesson we're going to take a detailed look at the chip and the dev board, learn how to hook it up to the programmer, install required softwares, set up the microcontroller, and finally write our very own "Blink" program!

-This is the most important lesson of them all since it walks you through the entire process in detail.
+That's quite a bit of work, and it's going to take a while.
+However, this is the most important lesson of them all since it walks you through the entire process in detail.
+And you can use it on any other STM32 variant you want once you persevere.

 ## The chip